 Sticker price is the posted cost of attendance at a college.
 This is the number that can make people think twice about even applying.
-For example, the current sticker price at Stanford University is just over $69,000…per year!
-(That’s over 275K for a four year degree!)
+For example, the current sticker price at Stanford University is just over a $69,000…per year!
+(That’s over 275K for a four-year degree!)
 It’s an intimidating number, but don’t cross schools like Stanford with high sticker prices off your list just yet.

 Net Price Calculators

 A net price calculator is a great tool to gauge if a certain school is an affordable option for you.

 While all colleges will have a Net Price Calculator (NPC) on their website, it can be tedious providing your information to each school you’re interested in.
 Save time by filling in your financial information once on College Raptor’s free NPC and discover your personalized net price estimate at any 4-year institution in the US!